 Michelle Durham, MD, MPH

-This Center seeks to improve the mental health of our diverse global communities, both locally in the greater Boston area and internationally, through coordinated clinical, research and training initiatives.
-The Global and Local Center emphasizes the importance of building the capacity of our in-country and in-community partners to provide quality mental health and psychiatric care; to investigate locally relevant topics through rigorous research methodologies; and to build the next generation of mental health professionals through education and training programs.
-We believe that working with a global mindset means working with an appreciation of the diverse ways in which local culture, customs, beliefs and traditions substantially impact how individuals view their health and mental health, as well as how culture influences health-seeking behaviors and beliefs about treatment.
-By engaging in collaborative, interdisciplinary and bidirectional partnerships with local experts and community members, we able to ensure that we foster work of local relevance to our community partners.
+The Global and Local Center for Mental Health Disparities seeks to improve the mental health of our diverse global communities, both locally in the greater Boston area and internationally, through coordinated clinical, research, and training initiatives.
+The Global and Local Center emphasizes the importance of building the capacity of our in-country and in-community partners to provide quality mental health and psychiatric care, to investigate locally relevant topics through rigorous research methodologies, and to build the next generation of mental health professionals through education and training programs.
+We believe that working with a global mindset means working with an appreciation for the diverse ways in which local culture, customs, beliefs and traditions substantially impact how individuals view their health and mental health, as well as how culture influences health-seeking behaviors and beliefs about treatment.
+By engaging in collaborative, interdisciplinary, and bidirectional partnerships with local experts and community members, we are able to ensure that we foster work of local relevance to our community partners.

-Globally, we are engaged in research, clinical and training initiatives in more than 15 countries in Africa, Asia, South America and the Middle East, including Ethiopia, Liberia, Somaliland, Lebanon and Peru.
-Locally, our work is strongly influenced by BMC’s uniquely diverse patient population, of which 59 percent are from under-served populations and 31 percent do not speak English as a primary language.
+Globally, we are engaged in research, clinical, and training initiatives in more than 15 countries in Africa, Asia, South America and the Middle East, including Ethiopia, Liberia, Somaliland, Lebanon and Peru.
+Locally, our work is strongly influenced by BMC’s uniquely diverse patient population, of which 59% are from underserved populations and 31% do not speak English as a primary language.
 We hope to build a deeper understanding of many historically marginalized and understudied populations, both at home and abroad, in order to provide more effective and accessible care.

-- African Diaspora Conference 2016: In November 2016, the Global and Local Center coordinated the second African Diaspora Conference in Cape Town, South Africa.
-This conference brought together mental health professionals from the African diaspora to discuss the future of mental health care, research and training in throughout various African nations.
-As a result of this conference, the Africa Global Mental Health Institute (AGMHI), whose mission is to address the contemporary challenges of mental health disorders and their comorbid conditions through four key components: education, research, services, and policy.
+- African Diaspora Conference 2016: In November 2016, the Global and Local Center coordinated the second African Diaspora Global Mental Health Conference in Cape Town, South Africa.
+This conference brought together mental health professionals to discuss the future of mental health care, research, and training in Africa and the diaspora.
+As a result of this conference, the African Global Mental Health Institute (AGMHI) was created, whose mission is to address the contemporary challenges of mental health disorders and their comorbid conditions through four key domains: research, education and training, service delivery, and policy.

-- Global Psychiatric Clinical Research Training Program (T32): Through this fellowship program, we develop the next generation of independent clinical scientists with the skills necessary to address the most pressing public mental health challenges in global contexts.
-Postdoctoral fellows will be prepared to work collaboratively across disciplines and cultures in order to respond to the substantial burden of mental health related diseases in low- to middle-income countries and resource-limited areas.
-T32 sites include:
+- Global Psychiatry Clinical Research Training Program (T32): Through this fellowship, we develop the next generation of independent clinical scientists with the skills necessary to address the most pressing public mental health challenges in global contexts.
+Postdoctoral fellows are prepared to work collaboratively across disciplines and cultures in order to respond to the substantial burden of mental health related diseases in low- and middle-income countries and resource-limited areas.
+T32 international sites include: